+- 4.5.11 External Grille: It is proposed to install a plain metal grille to be flush with the external wall in keeping with the historic character of the building.
+The external grille will be simply detailed and painted to match the existing external wall colour.
 Where is it proposed to be set within an un-rendered brick wall, the grille will be finished in black.

-- 4.5.12 Temporary installation: On completion of the HS2 construction works the secondary glazing and input fan will be removed and the hole through the masonry wall will be repaired.
+Cuts to brickwork will be contained to existing mortar joints where possible. - 4.5.12 Temporary installation: On completion of the HS2 construction works the secondary glazing and input fan will be removed and the hole through the masonry wall will be repaired.
 Secondary glazing will be removed from the property and recycled.
-Fixings will be carefully removed to prevent damage to existing building fabric and joinery: - Fixing holes in the existing timber joinery will be filled with a good quality wood filler and finished flush with the surrounding joinery surface.
+Fixings will be carefully removed to prevent damage to existing building fabric and joinery: - 1.
+Fixing holes in the existing timber joinery will be filled with a good quality wood filler and finished flush with the surrounding joinery surface.
 The internal face of the existing window joinery will then be redecorated to match the existing colour. - 2.
 Fixing holes in the existing plastered window reveals will be filled with a good quality plaster filler and finished flush with the surrounding wall surface.
-The internal window reveal and existing window joinery where the secondary glazing was installed will be redecorated to match the existing colour. - On removal of the fan unit, the opening will be repaired using reclaimed London stock brick to match the existing and rendered to match the surrounding existing stucco finish where appropriate.
+The internal window reveal and existing window joinery where the secondary glazing was installed will be redecorated to match the existing colour. - 4.5.13 Bricks which have been drilled through for the mechanical ventilation duct will be cut out and replaced with salvaged bricks to match the existing size, colour and appearance, installed using a lime mortar to match existing.
 New mortar joints will match the surrounding existing joints in colour and profile.
 Internally the wall plaster will be repaired and painted to match the existing wall.
-The wall will be redecorated internally
+The wall will be redecorated internally.